-Hopefully you’ve now got all of the information you need to base your decision to claim on.
+Hopefully, you’ve now got all of the information you need about claiming sexual abuse compensation.
 For your information, we’ve provided the following guides which may be useful:

 Help after Rape and Sexual Assault – a guide from the NHS about rape, sexual assault and trying to deal with life afterwards.

 Criminal Injuries Compensation Guide – information from the government website about the CICA scheme mentioned within this guide.

 Sexually Transmitted Infections – Another guide from the NHS regarding STI’s, including symptoms and treatments.

 Head Injury Compensation Claims – If you’ve suffered a head injury due to another’s negligence, our guide could help you claim compensation.

 Broken Rib Claims – Learn how you could claim if your rib was broken as a result of negligence.

 Burn Injury Compensation – Our guide explains how to claim compensation for a burn injury.

 Work-Related Stress Claims – If you’re suffering due to work-related stress, you could potentially claim compensation.
 Find out how in our guide.